 We know that paying for textbooks can be a burden, and we want to help.
 Since the beginning of the Spring Semester 2017, BHCC has offered a number of courses that use Open Education Resources (OER) that include textbooks, articles, videos, and other materials that are openly licensed and free to use.

 BHCC is one of 38 community colleges across the country that participated in the OER Initiative, which was sponsored by Achieving the Dream.
 The project aimed to boost college access and completion, particularly for underserved students.

-So far, BHCC students have saved almost $1.5 million dollars by taking OER courses.
+So far, BHCC students have saved almost $2.5 million dollars by taking OER courses.

-Current students can contact their advisor with any questions regarding registration for OER courses.
+Current students can also contact their advisor with any questions regarding registration for OER courses.
 You can find your advisor on the Advising Tab in Student Planning.
-You can also contact BHCC’s Senior Special Programs Coordinator for Digital Learning – Ceit DeVitto at firstname.lastname@example.org.
+Visit bhcc.edu/registration for how and when to register for classes.